Installation

 Keyboard Shortcuts

-on Windows/Linux and Cmd
+Shortcuts use Ctrl on Windows/Linux and Cmd on macOS.

 Global Shortcuts